 Pie Crust

-- In a stand mixer or food processor place the flour, salt, sugar and toasted coconut.
+- In a stand mixer, food processor or with a pastry blender, combine the flour, salt, sugar and toasted coconut.
 Mix until combined.

 - Add the butter and shortening and mix for about 15 seconds, until crumbly.
 The butter should be pea size pieces (if using food processor, use the pulse button)